 The Housing Options Program (HOP), operated in Greater Boston, provides housing assistance to low-income disabled persons who are homeless or at risk of homelessness.
-HOP is a collaborative effort of the Department of Housing and Community Development (DHCD), Department of Mental Health (DMH), Department of Mental Retardation (DMR), Department of Public Health (DPH), Executive Office of Health and Human Services (EOHHS) and Massachusetts Rehabilitation Commission (MRC).
+HOP is a collaborative effort of the Department of Housing and Community Development (DHCD), Department of Mental Health (DMH), Department of Public Health (DPH), Executive Office of Health and Human Services (EOHHS) and Massachusetts Rehabilitation Commission (MRC).
 The program combines Section 8 Housing Choice Vouchers with support services.
-HOP subsidies are allocated by disability with appropriate services provided to each disability group.
 Each participating human service commission commits funds to support direct services and activities of the lead service agency, JRI Health.

 How it works: